tjelinek/histoseg/README.md

  *./expert_evaluations/* contains the original expert's evaluation (in Czech) we use in the thesis.
 ## Installation
-In *./histoseg/requirements.txt*, you can find the exported Anaconda environment file containing a list of packages for installation of the virtual environment.
-The environment can be created using
+The project uses Anaconda.
+To create a new virtual environment, use the following command.

-*conda create --name <env> --file <requirements file>*
+*conda env create -f histoseg/environment.yml*

+The name of the new environment will be *'histoseg'*.

-Additionally, we use a docker image of ASAP that can be used to view the annotations.
+Additionally, a docker image of ASAP can be used to view the annotations.
 For installation, follow the instructions at https://hub.docker.com/r/vladpopovici/asap.